hxu-hms/jekyll-tutorial/docs/website-template.md

 Each template outlines the recommended documentation for your project, organized into a logical navigation structure.
 Comments and suggested formatting can be found throughout the template to guide the website making process.

-Make sure to start wiht [Quick Start](./workflow/quick-start.md) for step-by-step instructions to use these template.
+Make sure to start with [Tutorial](/tutorial) for step-by-step instructions to use these template.

 {: .fw-300 }
 Here are the two templates: